-The Society for Industrial and Organizational Psychology (SIOP) is pleased to announce its ninth annual Top 10 Work Trends list.
-According to member surveys, these are the issues expected to have the most impact on work in 2022.
+The Society for Industrial and Organizational Psychology (SIOP) is pleased to announce its 10th annual Top 10 Work Trends list.
+According to member surveys, these are the issues expected to have the most impact on work in 2023.

 Scan the list below for a summary introduction to each trend.